-Segmentation enables you to gain detailed insights about customers so that you can produce a powerful, data-driven marketing strategy.
+Segmentation allows you to gain detailed insights about customers so that you can produce a powerful, data-driven marketing strategy.
 While you may already be familiar with the basics of segmentation, the Segment Builder is such a powerful tool that there are likely still areas where you can level up.

 Before You Start

 This guide will walk you through some of the more advanced use cases and best practices for segmentation.
 Before jumping in, if you need a refresher on segmentation basics (e.g., examples of engaged, unengaged, and VIP segments) be sure to check out Getting Started with Segments.

 We will touch upon using segments with forms, so you’ll want to have signup forms enabled on your site.
 Signup forms are enabled by a code snippet called Klaviyo.js.
 This snippet is automatically installed through the Klaviyo integration for most ecommerce platforms.
 Learn more about Klaviyo.js and your ecommerce platform.

 To use segments to analyze business performance metrics, you’ll want to already have data in your account.
 In your Analytics tab, you should see a list of events from your integrations.
 If you do not and need a refresher on how to get started, head to Managing your Metrics.

 Another prerequisite for segments that utilize our predictive analytics feature is that you must have at least 180 days of order history, orders within the last 30 days, and at least 500 customers who have placed an order over all time (all three of these refer to the Placed Order metric).
 This is what enables Klaviyo to make accurate predictions.

 Finally, we will discuss how to improve your social media marketing with segmentation.
 Because of this, you will need to have a Facebook / Instagram Business account integrated with Klaviyo.